 11. Sous vide — a perfect gift for photographers developing their own film

 This is one of the most niche suggestions on the list, but it’s been one of the most useful pieces of equipment I’ve bought over the last couple of years.

 A sous vide (or immersion circulator, as the French would call it) is a device usually used for cooking.
-It heats the water to a specific temperature and keeps it circulating to slow cook foods over time.
+It heats the water to a specific temperature and keeps it circulating to slowly cook foods over time.
 But that means it also serves a niche purpose with developing color film at home.

 Color film requires strict temperature control to create good results at home.
 Many developers when they’re first starting out will just use the occasional spray of hot water from the tap.
 And that can work, but it’s imprecise and stressful on the best of days.
 So the sous vide is a simple and elegant solution that makes temperature control easy.

-If you have a film developer in your life who wants to try developing color, this is an excellent gift that’ll help them achieve fantastic results.
+If you have a film developer in your life who wants to try developing color film, this is an excellent gift that’ll help them achieve the results they’re looking for.
 Here’s the one that I’ve been using over the last year and a half.